Software as a Service Agreement

 - to maintain your subscription, payment to us will be made automatically on the basis set out on our Site or in our Quote, from the credit card that you have provided to us;

 - if we are unable to take payment from your credit card, we will attempt to contact you via email as soon as we become aware of the payment failure.
 Until payment is confirmed, your Account will be locked and you will not be able to access or use the Software.

-- If payment is not made within 7 days of the last payment date, we may lock your Account without notice to you, in which case you will not be able to access your Account or use the Software/any of the Client’s data on the Account will be deleted and not recoverable.
+- If payment is not made within 7 days of the payment due date, we may lock your Account without notice to you, in which case you will not be able to access your Account or use the Software.

 - This Agreement will automatically renew at the end of the Term for successive equal Terms, unless terminated in accordance with this clause 5.